alipirani88/snpkit/README.md

 ## Steps

-There are three main steps to generate core SNPs which should be provided with -steps argument.
+There are three main steps to generate core SNPs which can be provided with -steps argument and should be run in sequential order.

 **1. Variant Calling:** This step will run all the standard variant calling steps on sample read files residing in input reads directory.
 The possible options are: